T3ch-Alex/assembly-hello-world-x86/README.md

+Credits for the code on the channel "Programador Hobbista" - https://youtu.be/42xLBK3L51U

 # 🧠 Assembly Hello World (x86, Windows) - English

 A "Hello, World!" written by hand in raw x86 Assembly using NASM and Visual Studio's linker.